fghibellini/nix-haskell-monorepo/shell.nix/README.md

 > ```
 > cabal new-configure --project-file ../nix/cabal.project && cabal new-build --project-file ../nix/cabal.project
 > ```
-> It is unfortunate that Cabal doesn't allow to specify the project file with an environment variable instead of a flag.
+> It is unfortunate that Cabal doesn't allow to specify the project file with an environment variable instead of a flag,
+> since we can specify environment variables in shell.nix files.

-# With Nix
+# Nix as package provisioner

 Every haskell derivation in Nix provides us with a `env` attribute.
-If we try to create a shell with this attribute (e.g. `nix-shell -A haskellPackages.aeson.env "<nixpkgs>"`) we will end up with a GHC that has all the dependencies already installed.
-When we subsequently run Cabal it will realize that there is no fetching to be done and proceed to only build the monorepo packages.
+If we try to create a shell with this attribute (e.g. `nix-shell -A haskellPackages.aeson.env "<nixpkgs>"`) we will end up with a GHC that has all the dependencies of the given package already installed.
+When we subsequently run Cabal it will realize that there is no fetching to be done and proceed to only build the requested package.

 What we would like though in our case, is a the environment for a __set__ of packages.
-Upon some thinking you will realise that all the dependencies are listed in the arguments of the Nix expressions we generated for our Haskell packages.
+All the dependencies are listed in the arguments of the Nix expressions we generated for our Haskell packages.
 We could create a program that would go over the nix expressions in `packages`, parse the arguments and output the concatenated list of them into a dummy Haskell package Nix expression.
 This is exactly what I tried at first and [here](https://github.com/fghibellini/nix-scripts/tree/master/monorepo-gen-env) you can find the source for it.

+I then realised the expression can be generated dynamically by using the Nix builtin functions.

-> # NOTE
+> NOTE
 >
-> After the below described solution I realised it should be possible to implement the same,
+> After having implemented the below described solution I realised it should be possible to do the same,
 > but in a more reliable manner with less code by using `<haskellPackge>.getBuildInputs.haskellBuildInputs`.
 > I described this in a [separate file](./APPROACH2.md) as it currently doesn't seem to work properly.

-I then realised the expression can be generated dynamically by using the Nix builtin functions.
 We start off by creating the template for the expression:

 ```nix